-Disability Law Center Office Procedures During the Coronavirus (COVID-19) (updated May 20, 2020)
+Disability Law Center Office Procedures During the Pandemic (COVID-19) (updated December 11, 2020)

-The Disability Law Center (DLC) staff will continue to work remotely and not take any walk-in visitors to help slow down the spread of COVID-19 through July 31, after which DLC will decide whether we need to extend this status in consideration of public health concerns.
-During this health crisis, please know that DLC is here for you.
+The Disability Law Center (DLC) staff continue to work remotely as the Commonwealth’s COVID-19 restrictions remain in place.
+We are therefore not taking any walk-in visitors to help slow down the spread of COVID-19.
+Although we are working remotely, please know that DLC is here for you.
 Our staff continues to provide client services, respond to calls and emails, and attend meetings via telephone or videoconference.
-DLC’s phone lines remain open during regular business hours: 9 a.m. – 5 p.m., Monday through Friday.

 Please understand that there may be a delay in getting back to you during this difficult time, but it is our intent to respond to all who contact us.